pharo-ai/linear-models-posts/using-logistic-regression.md

 As a next step, we can separate the features between X and Y. That means: into the independent variables `X` and the dependent variable `Y`.
 As we have the data loaded in a DataFrame object, we can select the desire columns.

-If we inspect the variable `diabetesPima columnNames` we will see: `an OrderedCollection('Pregnancies' 'Glucose' 'BloodPressure' 'SkinThickness' 'Insulin' 'BMI' 'DiabetesPedigreeFunction' 'Age' 'Outcome')`.
+If we inspect `diabetesPima columnNames` we will see all the columns that the data has: `('Pregnancies' 'Glucose' 'BloodPressure' 'SkinThickness' 'Insulin' 'BMI' 'DiabetesPedigreeFunction' 'Age' 'Outcome')`.
 Where `Outcome` is the dependent variable and all the rest are the independent ones.

 The method `DataFrame>>columns:` will return a new DataFrame with the specify columns.